 Note that a student cannot claim a personal exemption for him/herself if some other tax filer (such as a parent) is can claim the student as a dependent, regardless of whether in fact the student is claimed as a dependent.

-For parents and independent students, a 2016 tax return must be filed if income subject to taxation exceeded:
+For parents and independent students, a 2016 or 2017 tax return must be filed if income subject to taxation exceeded:

 • $12,000 for a single individual under age 65